c7rishi/c7rishi.github.io/_pages/publication.md

 * **Chakraborty, S.**, Begg, C. B., and Shen, R. (2020).
 Using the “Hidden” Genome to Improve  Classification of Cancer Types. *Biometrics.
 2020;1–11.* [Link.](https://onlinelibrary.wiley.com/doi/abs/10.1111/biom.13367) [arXiv.](https://arxiv.org/abs/2005.10779)
 * **Chakraborty, S.**, Arora A., Begg, C. B. and Shen, R. (2019).
 Using Somatic Variant Richness to Mine Signals from Rare Variants in the Cancer Genome. *Nat Commun 10*, 5506 (2019).
 [Link](https://www.nature.com/articles/s41467-019-13402-z).

+### Statistics in Medical Product Safety/Pharmacovigilance

+* **Chakraborty, S.**, Liu, A., Ball, R., and Markatou, M. (2022).
+On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *To appear in Statistics in Medicine.*

 ### Markov Chain Monte Carlo Theory

 * **Chakraborty, S.**, Bhattacharya, B., and Khare, K. (2022).
 Estimating accuracy of the MCMC variance estimator: asymptotic normality for batch means estimators. *Statistics and Probability Letters.*  *183*, 109337. [arXiv.](https://arxiv.org/abs/1911.00915) [Link](https://www.sciencedirect.com/science/article/abs/pii/S0167715221002868).